• Menu

 Q. How much money should I bring with me?

 A. We get this question a lot, and it really does depend on your spending habits.
 You likely won’t need much spending money other than for beverages with meals and souvenirs.
 Having said that, bring small bills (singles and fives) for tips (taxi drivers and bellmen come to mind).
-For purchases, many times vendors cannot break larger bills (anything over $20) so you’re best bet is to have small bills.
+For purchases, many times vendors cannot break larger bills (anything over $20) so your best bet is to have small bills.

 Q. How should I best carry my money?